 One mother didn’t want to see her son at the funeral home after he died of a heart attack as she wanted to remember him in life.
 But she didn’t make that decision lightly.
 We talked at length about that choice to ensure she would have no regrets.
 Yet, I still had pictures of my daughter on my phone.

 One thing no one who loses a child needs to be reminded of is that it is every parent’s worst nightmare.
 There is no greater grief.
 It changes your life forever.
 Your old life is gone.
 The question is what does your new one look like?
-How do you put it back in some way that you can bear?
-What will motivate you to get out of bed in the morning?

 As you gradually put one foot in front of the other you will begin to find the answers to those questions.
 I believe that it is hastened by hearing the stories of other parents who have been tormented by similar experiences and questions.
 How did they find their way back?
 What were their choices?
 How did they feel years later?
 How do they manage the birthdays and holidays?
 Their answers may not be your answers, but they give food for thought.
 They show it is possible to find a solution.
 We can be comforted by knowing we are not alone.

 For me, the Rock on which I stand is Jesus Christ.
 I know my daughter is free from her physical limitations and dancing to her favorite music in heaven.
 I have been called to the purpose of helping other parents deal with this most traumatic life experience.
 For the last ten years, I have done it informally.
-I have raced to the aid of friends who have lost children of any age for any reason—from SIDS to drug overdoses, from heartbreaking diseases to suicide or violence.
+I have raced to the aid of friends who have lost children of any age for any reason—from SIDS to drug overdoses, from heartbreaking diseases to suicide.
 We all have the same questions.
 What do we do now?
 How do we survive?
 Will we ever be happy again?

 It has been an honor to help them navigate this grief journey.
 On the tenth anniversary of my daughter’s passing, I feel inspired to extend the circle and reach out to people I don’t know to assure them they are not alone.
 That they are cared for.
 That we feel their pain.
 That there is comfort for them in hearing the stories of others and knowing they are never alone.